mcci-catena/mcci-catena-4430/README.md

 ### `c4430Gpios` Catena 4430 GPIO Control

 This class models the GPIOs of the Catena 4430.
-It understands the wiring and polarities so that clientscan use method like `c4330Gpios::setBlue()` to turn on the blue LED.
+It understands the wiring and polarities so that clients can use method like `c4330Gpios::setBlue()` to turn on the blue LED.

 ### `cPIRdigital` PIR monitor class